 After 16 games, recent hire Barry Melrose became recent fire Barry Melrose.

-22 different defensemen played at least one game with the Lightning at some point during the season.
+When they realized the defense was a problem, they decided to just give every defenseman in the league an opportunity - 22 different defensemen played at least one game with the Lightning at some point during the season.
 Most of the defensemen were AHLers or cast-aways from other clubs, as was the case with Cory Murphy and Noah Welch from Florida.
 Welch and Murphy played on the top pairing in Tampa at one point, together.
 Good guys, but top pairing defensemen?
 Not so fast.
 And now, with rumblings about a Vincent Lecavalier trade that would get them out of the huge extension he just signed, Koules and Barrie are looking for new investors to help reduce debt.

 For Tampa, the way these guys ran their first year would be like taking the Panthers' last eight years and bunching them up in to one huge, collective fail.
 Maybe it just hasn't been enough time to pass fair judgement, so they didn't make the list.
 But the fact remains, no matter how they turn out, this was a rough start.